eclipsesource/play-json-schema-validator/README.md

 ### Play 2.4.x

-For, Play 2.4.x, the current version is 0.6.5.
-The Play 2.4.x branch of the validator supports Scala 2.10 and 2.11
+For, Play 2.4.x, the current version is 0.6.5, which supports Scala 2.10 and 2.11

 ```
 libraryDependencies ++= Seq(